 In table/database parlance, an item of per-table metadata is often known as a "parameter" of the table.
-At least the number of rows and columns will be listed.
-Some table file formats (for instance VOTable and FITS) have provision for storing other table parameters, while others (for instance CSV) do not.
-In the latter case there may not much much of interest displayed in this window.
+The number of rows and columns will always be listed; some table file formats don't have facilities for storing other table parameter metadata, so there may not be much of interest displayed in this window.

-The top part of the display is a JTable with one row for each parameter.
+The display is a JTable with one row for each parameter.
 It indicates the parameter's name, its value, the type of item it is (integer, string etc) and other items of interest such as units, dimensionality or UCD if they are defined.
 If a column of the table has no entries (for instance, the Units column might be empty because none of the parameters has had units defined for it) then that column may be absent from the display - in this case the Display menu can be used to reveal it.